sylumer/automators/Episodes/000-049/EP014 - Automated Journaling.md

 Rosemary goes a step further by using [Launch Center Pro](https://www.google.com/search?client=safari&rls=en&q=launch+centre+pro&ie=UTF-8&oe=UTF-8) to launch her Siri Shortcut to launch her journalling prompts.
 This lets her present different prompts on different days of the week.
 Clever.
 We've shared a link to Rose's shortcut in the show notes.

-David explains audio transcription in Day One, that works much better than you think it would be.
+David explains audio transcription in [[Day One]], that works much better than you think it would be.

-If This Then That (IFTTT) can also create a Day One entry, pulling data from other web services.
+If This Then That ([[IFTTT]]) can also create a Day One entry, pulling data from other web services.
 Think about that one for a moment.
-Simple things, like a Google Calendar event, can be enough to trigger a new Day One entry.
-Rose has a cool automation that helps her log and journal television consumption using automation between [trakt.tv](https://trakt.tv) and Day One.
+Simple things, like a Google Calendar event, can be enough to trigger a new [[Day One]] entry.
+Rose has a cool automation that helps her log and journal television consumption using automation between [trakt.tv](https://trakt.tv) and [[Day One]].

 Another way to automate journal creation is through text automation.
 You could use tools like [Drafts](https://getdrafts.com) or [TextExpander](https://textexpander.com) to give you prompts to easily create journal entries.

 ## Other Options
-Then our hosts talk about journalling solutions outside of Day One.
+Then our hosts talk about journalling solutions outside of [[Day One]].
 Using third-party applications like [Ulysses](https://ulysses.app) or even just a plain text file, you can use many of the above referenced prompt-based journal automation to create new entries.
 There can be some challenges with things like photos and other media, but it can work.
 David even at one point suggests using [Pages](https://www.apple.com/pages/), which would work better than you think if you want media in your journal.

 Next, our hosts discuss automating public journals with services like [micro.blog](https://micro.blog).